-This policy sets out the process for internal dispute resolution (IDR) and applies to member, client or third-party interactions that meet the definition of a complaint, except comments made about a Australian Retirement Trust entity where a response is not expected, for example:
+This page sets out the process for internal dispute resolution (IDR) and applies to member, client or third-party interactions that meet the definition of a complaint, except comments made about an Australian Retirement Trust entity where a response is not expected, for example:

 - feedback provided through a survey; and/or